briatte/dsr/README.md

 Plots, mostly with the `{ggplot2}` package.

+- Principles of data abstraction
+- Plotting engines
+- The ‘grammar of graphics’ approach

 <!-- `>` __[Slides][s4]__   -->
 `>` __[Readings][r4]__
 `>` Demo: __[Economic growth and public debt][s4-1]__ (Reinhart and Rogoff)